caniblossom/PolyBounce/doc/hours.md

+### Week 4
+Total accumulated hours: 35
+- 2015.04.03 /  ~5h: Clean up and improve the code for the rendering pipeline + update documentation

 ### Week 3
 Total accumulated hours: 30
 - 2015.03.26 /  ~8h: Write class for convex polygons and start working on OpenGL code